milgra/tutorials/pretty-and-functional-linux-destkop.md

     	repeat_delay 250
 }
 ```
-Now you can switch languages with ALT+SPACE
+now you can switch languages with ALT+SPACE

 this also increases key repeat rate so I can scroll faster in source code's